jasonATindiecentive/dadevelopertest/README.md

 - Write code using PHP Storm and FTPing into my Dev Instance
 - Set up git repository, deployment keys

-I spent about 3 hours writing the code with the remainder of the time setting up the DEV environment.
+I spent about 3 hours writing the code with the remainder of the time setting up the DEV environment, documenting everything, and writing this readme.

 Some issues with structure and security that I came across are as follows:

+#### Use HTTPS instead of HTTP

+Well, actually I already did this.
+All requests my my urls redirect to https.

 #### Use a framework such as CI or Laravel